Why You Should Let Your Passion Die

 If this project is new, you may feel passion or excitement.
 You might stay up late and get up early to work on it.

-Eventually, however, you hit an obstacle.
-On the path of mastery, this is called a plateau.
+On the path of self-mastery, this is often called a plateau.

-Your momentum comes to a halt.
+Your momentum comes to a halt and all progress stops.
 Apathy might set in.

-You get discouraged, which leads to procrastination and distraction to avoid boredom.
+You get discouraged, which leads to procrastination and distraction (stimulation) to avoid feeling bored.

-Visualize a continuum with boredom/laziness at the far left and passion/excitement at the far right.
+Visualize a continuum with boredom/laziness at the far left and passion/excitement at the far right (see the above image).

 What’s in the middle?

-In your Center, you aren’t passionate or excited; you’re neutral, calm, alert, and clear.
+In the Center, you aren’t passionate or excited; you’re neutral, calm, alert, and clear.
 You are active and ready, not anxious or hyper.

-From this space, slowly and incrementally, you can achieve anything.
-You can realize your potential.
+From this neutral space, slowly and incrementally, you can achieve virtually anything without over-exertion.

 I know, it’s not sexy.
-But it works.
-And it’s sustainable through the course of your life.
+But it works, and it’s sustainable throughout our lives.

 Should You Kill Your Passion?